📿 Monk Chat in Chiang Mai Complete Guide: What to Know

 • What is the typical cost of education in the United States?

-Attending a monk chat was one of the most enlightening experiences I had in Thailand and I hope you get to experience an engaging conversation as well.
+Attending a monk chat was one of the most enlightening experiences I had in Thailand, and I hope you have an engaging conversation as well.

 An intricate Buddhist temple with two dragon sculptures at its entrance.